-There were a lot of things I had to put into consideration when selecting my travel gears: the right clothing material to suit the weather of my next destination, the durability of every product I intended on buying, as well as the level of importance of each travel item, the types of activities I’ll be doing and so forth.
+There were a lot of things I had to put into consideration when selecting my travel gears: the right clothing material to suit the weather of my next destination, the durability of every product I intended on buying, the level of importance of each travel item, the types of activities I’ll be doing and so forth.
 All those things mattered.

 - 1 x thermal shirt and trousers

 - 1 x Wed’ze base layer